Related Party Transactions

 Administrative Services Agreement

-The Company entered into an agreement whereby, commencing on April 1, 2021 through the earlier of the consummation of the Initial Business Combination or the Company’s liquidation, the Company will pay the Sponsor a monthly fee of up to $10,000 for office space, utilities and administrative support.
+The Company entered into an agreement whereby, commencing on April 1, 2021 through the earlier of the consummation of the Initial Business Combination or the Company’s liquidation, the Company may pay, if requested by the Sponsor, a monthly fee of up to $10,000 for office space, utilities and administrative support.
 Upon completion of the Business Combination or the Company’s liquidation, the Company will cease paying these monthly fees.
-For the three months and nine months ended September 30, 2021, the Company incurred administrative fees of $30,000 and $60,000, respectively, $30,000 of which is accrued as due to related party.
+No fees were requested, paid or accrued for the quarters ended March 31, 2022 and March 31, 2021.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.